 Basin Health Companies, San Juan County’s largest private employer, is proudly locally owned and operated in San Juan, Cibola, and McKinley counties.
-Our mission and values may align with yours, and we invite you to imagine a more balanced life in charming Farmington and the enchanting northwest region of New Mexico.
 As part of our team, you will join a group of dedicated professionals who strive to create the best home healthcare company in the country.

 Interested?
 Explore our open positions at the Indeed link below, or send your resume to email@example.com

 Whether it be our patients or our staff, everything we do comes from the core ideas we share.
 Fundamental among our beliefs is the Platinum Rule: treat others how they want to be treated.

 Theresa Paniagua, the Director of Operations and Administrator for Basin Coordinated, is an excellent example of how it is possible to grow and thrive at our company.
 Hear her story by watching her Employee Spotlight video.